-Background: Melissa Steel King is an associate partner at Bellwether.
-Since joining the Policy and Thought Leadership team in 2015, her work has focused on teacher preparation and training, personalized learning, and program evaluation.
-Previously, Melissa worked at SUNY Albany’s Center for Human Services Research (CHSR), where her projects included evaluation of the Albany school district’s federal 21st Century Community Learning Centers grant, facilitation of school improvement planning with Albany High School, and data management and evaluation for The Albany Promise, a cross-sector partnership to improve cradle-to-career outcomes for Albany students.
-Prior to joining CHSR, Melissa conducted effectiveness research on pre-k through 12 curricula in the Research and Validation Department at Scholastic Inc., and worked as a trainer and evaluator for a social and ethical awareness program in Boston public schools.
-Melissa’s work has included research and analysis related to pre-k through 12 literacy instruction and intervention, children’s social and emotional development, quality of implementation of instructional programs, and school improvement.
+Background: Melissa Steel King is a partner and Evaluation leader in the Policy and Evaluation practice area at Bellwether, where her work has focused on program evaluation, evaluation capacity-building, teacher preparation and training, and whole child development.
+Prior to joining Bellwether, Melissa worked at SUNY Albany’s Center for Human Services Research, where she conducted evaluations of programs such as the school district’s federal 21st Century Community Learning Centers grant, a local parenting education workshop series, and the Albany Promise, a cross-sector partnership to improve cradle-to-career outcomes for Albany students.
+Previously, Melissa conducted effectiveness research on pre-K through 12 curricula in the Research and Validation Department at Scholastic Inc., and worked as a trainer and evaluator for a social and ethical awareness program in Boston Public Schools.
+Melissa began her career as an elementary school teacher in New York City and Boston.

 Melissa holds a bachelor’s degree from Williams College and a master’s in elementary education from Teachers College, Columbia University.
 She completed her doctorate in education in human development and psychology at the Harvard Graduate School of Education.
-She began her career as an elementary school teacher in New York City and Boston.
+Currently, Melissa serves on the board of GreatSchools.

 Why I do this work: As the descendant of generations of educators in Ghana and the United States, I grew up believing in the power of education as a vehicle for social change.
 My experiences as a teacher and researcher reinforced how much still needs to be done to address inequities in our education system.
 Through my work, I hope to help ensure that our schools and communities offer all children access to high-quality education.